nate-thegrate/vegan-chef/README.md

 Committing to a vegetarian/vegan diet can be challenging, but there are multiple reasons to do it:
 - reduce impact of animal products on the environment
 - mitigate the animal suffering prevalent in factory farms
-- avoid negative health effects (eating animal products can lead to increased inflammation from [what I've seen](https://www.google.com/search?q=animal+products+inflammation))
+- avoid negative health effects (eating animal products can lead to increased inflammation, from [what I've seen](https://www.google.com/search?q=animal+products+inflammation))

 #### Gluten-free
-“Gluten” is basically just another name for “wheat protein”.
+“Gluten” is another name for “wheat protein”.

 The benefits of a gluten-free diet are obvious for anyone who has coeliac disease or any other gluten sensitivity: it’s a good idea to avoid gluten if your body can’t handle it.